Wants to Meet Up

 Join Couchsurfing to see Anya’s full profile.
 It’s free!

-to understand this world. raise my kids. oh, and get some sleep.
+To understand this world.
+Now, also, raise my kids.

-Now living in Kona, Hawaii after spending the last 3 years in Nepal, where I was super immersed in setting up a media arts collective, a guesthouse, and then 'family life' as our first daughter was born.
+Now living in Kona, Hawai'i after spending the previous 3 years in Nepal, where I was super immersed in setting up a media arts collective, a guesthouse, and then a 'family life' as our first daughter was born.

-So its a radical shift being here, but I like change.
+So its a radical shift being here in Hawai'i, but I like change.

 And well, yeah, I have a family now, so that's an even bigger change.
 Shirish and I have two daughters...one born in Nepal in late 2012 and one born in Hawaii in July 2014.
 Adjusting to a lot, loving being a mother, trying to figure out how to travel and adventure in this new context.

-I was born in Ukraine, but my family emigrated from the USSR to the US when I was a little kid.
-I started roaming and it became a way of life since I was 18.
+I was born in Ukraine, but my family emigrated to the US when I was 6.
+But then at 18, I started roaming and it became a way of life.
 I like to move slowly through the places I go to, respect them, begin to attempt to understand something of them, experience whatever may come my way.

 I am full of wanderlust, am happiest on the road, and always wanting adventure.
 My preferable method of travel is hitchhiking.
 I become thrilled when someone invites me to stay in their village.